 Greece wasn’t the first country to succumb to a debt crisis, however.
 In fact, over the last 100 years, there have been no less than 83 countries who have defaulted on their economic debt or required debt restructuring.
 And we’re not talking countries that are so small they barely have a government to run them.
 Countries such as China (1921, 1932, 1939), Germany (1932, 1939, 1948), Brazil (too many times to mention, but more recently in 1990), Russia, Sweden, Turkey, Poland, and the list goes on.
 Of course, most of these examples revolved around global wars or following conflicts.

 Why does a country create debt?

-Citizens of a country have expectations that the government will support the community and provide an environment that is safe and prosperous.
-Taxes and other revenue streams will fund most of this, but if there is an economic downturn and the government does not have the means to fund continued growth, then they will look towards other means to raise capital to assist in helping the economy.
+Citizens of a country have expectations.
+That the government will support the community and provide an environment that is safe and prosperous.
+Taxes and other revenue streams will fund most of this.
+But if there are an economic downturn and the government does not have the means to fund continued growth.
+Then they will look towards other means to raise capital to assist in helping the economy.

 Much of the debt is held with the country’s very own Central Bank.
 The Central Bank is a separate, independent body to the government.
 It is usually privately owned and operated, in most cases by banks and bankers.

 So what ends up happening is that when a government borrows from their central bank, it will have to pay interest on the loan.
 The Central Bank is not going to Risk lending money to a government without having a reward.
 And just like your home loan or car loan, the Central Bank would prefer that you never pay it off but continue paying interest as it is how they make their money.

 For most countries, they are constantly paying interest that is compounding on itself and the debt is continually getting bigger.
 Until such time as the government cannot actually pay the interest on the debt, and they default.
 Basically, the country becomes bankrupt.